 It’s hard waking up for the fourth time in the night because they have had yet another nightmare.

-It’s hard having case workers, child advocates and other social services parade through your home unannounced on a weekly basis and scrutinize you in ways no one does for a biological child.
+It’s hard having caseworkers, child advocates, and other social services parade through your home unannounced weekly and scrutinizes you in ways no one does for a biological child.

 It’s hard because these visits could be at 8:30 in the morning or 8:30 in the evening.

-It’s hard standing in the court room face to face with their parents.
+It’s hard standing in the courtroom face to face with their parents.
 Is the mother mad at me?
 Is she grateful?
-Dare you make eye contact or just look at the floor?
+Dare you make eye contact or look at the floor?